-A reinstatement is any employee returning to Bonner County under one year of their resignation.
+A reinstatement is any employee returning to Bonner County within one year of their resignation.
 Returning employees benefits will be effective the 1st of the month following reinstatement.
 Accrual levels will be consistent with the most recent date of hire.

-A rehire is an employee who has previously worked for Bonner County greater than one year previously.
-Rehires will be considered as a "new hire" under the guidelines of the compensation, PTO, retirement, medical, etc. policies of Bonners County.
+A rehire is any employee returning to Bonner County greater than one year from their resignation.
+Rehires will be considered as a "new hire" under the guidelines of the compensation, PTO, retirement, and benefits policies of Bonners County.